 However, the reason for doing so must be legitimate.
 The following are such reasons:

-- Unpaid pet fees
+• Unpaid pet fees

-- Unpaid cleaning bills by the tenant with third parties
+• Unpaid cleaning bills by the tenant with third parties

-- Fees for late payment of rent
+• Fees for late payment of rent

-- Any additional costs associated with the tenant abandoning the property
+• Any additional costs associated with the tenant abandoning the property

 Walk-Through Inspection

 In Georgia, landlords have exactly 3 days after their tenant moves out to inspect the unit for damage.
-If there are any damages exceeding normal wear and tear, you must make an itemized list.
+If there are any damages exceeding normal wear and tear, they must make an itemized list.

 In the list, a Georgia landlord must also make it clear that the tenant must agree to the damages or dissent to the claims.
 If a tenant agrees, the landlord can continue.

-Returning a Tenant’s Security Deposit
+Security Deposit Returns

-A landlord must send the itemized list of damages, as well as the remaining portion of the deposit to the tenant’s last known address via first-class mail.
+A landlord must send the itemized list of property damages, as well as the remaining portion of the deposit to the tenant’s last known forwarding address via first-class mail.
+If the landlord isn’t able to locate the tenant within ninety days of sending the notice via first-class mail, and the landlord has made a reasonable effort to do so, the deposit will become theirs.

 Sale of Rental Unit